A Quick Refresher

-The efficiency of any monetization or pricing system is the degree with which it can correlate marginal cost (MC) to marginal benefit (MB).
-In the above examples, price was fixed.
-This made sense given that the utility curves flattened out.
-But the more the curve refuses to flatten, the most discorrelated MC to MB becomes as Time continues.
+The efficiency of any monetization or pricing system is the degree to which it can correlate marginal cost (MC) to marginal benefit (MB).
+In the above examples, we fixed the price.
+Fixing the price makes sense, given that the utility curves flattened out.
+But the more the curve refuses to flatten, the most decorrelated MC to MB becomes as Time continues.

-This gets us to the emergence of DLC and MTX.
+The above gets us to the emergence of DLC and MTX.
 Players were playing PvP titles for hundreds, if not thousands of hours.
-MC failed to catch-up.
-DLC map packs like those in Call of Duty and Battlefield helped MC catch-up (and grow MB!) in fixed intervals but the correlation was still weak as Time persisted.
+MC failed to catch up.
+DLC map packs like those in Call of Duty and Battlefield helped MC catch up (and grow MB!) in fixed intervals, but the correlation was still weak as Time persisted.

 MTX solved for the explosion in the marginal benefit multiplayer games were providing.
-Unlimited or greatly exaggerated spend caps allowed players to spend to a closer to their MB curves they were previously able to do so.
+Unlimited or greatly exaggerated spend caps allowed players to spend closer to their MB curves than they were previously able to do so.

 Utility/Price Curve: MTX & F2P Games

-As we consider the total Lifetime Utility generated by a standard good or game, we add up an individual's LTU from lowest to highest LTU.
+As we consider the total Lifetime Utility generated by a standard good or game, we add up an individual’s LTU from lowest to highest LTU.
 If everyone valued a standard good the same, LTU would be linear.
-If a few players valued a game at a relativity extreme LTU you would see a bowed curve - the high LTUs skyrocket total LTU as they are added.
+If a few players valued a game at a relativity extreme LTU, you would see a bowed curve – the high LTUs skyrocket total LTU upon addition.
 Look familiar?
-This is exactly how observe LTVs in F2P games.
+A bowed LTU curve correlates to observed LTVs in F2P games.

 Does Tech leave too much LTU on the Table?

-But that's not to say all non-video games have a linear Total LTU curve.
-Clearly, some users value say, Zoom, more than others.
-As Zoom usage increases, LTU does as well, but price does not.
-Zoom therefore fails to capture a great deal of LTU from high usage customers.
+But that’s not to say all non-video games have a linear Total LTU curve.
+Some users value, say, Zoom more than others.
+As Zoom usage increases, LTU does as well, but the price does not.
+Zoom, therefore, fails to capture a great deal of LTU from high usage customers.
 MTX theory could offer a hand.

-Zoom does offer tiered pricing for organizations with a higher price charged for additional features, but this doesn't capture the high LTU users within an organization.
-Perhaps Zoom should gets in the cosmetics business - backgrounds were an amazing opportunity that never got capitalized on.
+Zoom does offer tiered pricing for organizations with a higher price charged for additional features, but this doesn’t capture the high LTU users within an organization.
+Perhaps Zoom should get in the cosmetics business – backgrounds were a fantastic opportunity that never capitalized on.

-Even at the organizational offering level, Zoom could create an additional tier that offered additional features to high usage customers in the tier.
-Multi-track cloud recording, for instance, generates incredible value for Podcasters but costs nothing additional.
+Even at the organizational offering level, Zoom could create an additional tier that offered other features to high usage customers in the tier.
+Multi-track cloud recording, for instance, generates incredible value for Podcasters but costs nothing further.

-The dramatically different value propositions of standard goods and games necessitate different monetization schemes.
-This makes applying the monetization of tech companies less applicable to gaming, but perhaps SaaS as a service firms have something to learn from games.
+The dramatically different value propositions of standard goods and games necessitate other monetization schemes.
+Different content economics make applying the monetization of tech companies less applicable to gaming.
+Instead, SaaS firms have something to learn from games.